SPxiaomin/Markdown-Resume-Template/EN.md

 **large-scale, high-concurrency platform systems from 0 to 1**.

 Hands-on experience in **high-traffic event systems, lottery & reward distribution, customer service platforms**,
-with solid understanding of **Redis Cluster, Kafka / RocketMQ, database sharding, idempotency, and eventual consistency**.
+with solid understanding of **React/Typescript, Redis Cluster, Kafka / RocketMQ, database sharding, idempotency, and eventual consistency**.

 Comfortable with React Wallet Integration / Smart Contract Interaction, using Indexers to make on-chain data queryable for a high-performance UI.